rafikn/jenkins-gradle-agent/README.md

   ...
 ```

 Comes with a docker client for jobs that need it.
+(Relies on a docker server to be availabe via a mounted volume or a DinD sidecar).